dotnet/roslyn/Notes-on-formatting.md

 ### Newlines

-- `AddSuppressWrappingIfOnSingleLineOperation`

-Example of typing `if () {}`:
-The rules for breaking lines inside the block of an `if` are conditional, so do not apply if the two braces are on the same line.

-![image](https://user-images.githubusercontent.com/12466233/45203182-298bc400-b230-11e8-9f53-4818e44f1fcf.png)

-But as soon as the braces are no longer on the same line and and you re-format, then those kick in and more newlines are inserted.

-![newline-suppression](https://user-images.githubusercontent.com/12466233/45204277-8dfc5280-b233-11e8-9f1e-f1106013424b.gif)

 - `CreateAdjustNewLinesOperation(0, AdjustNewLinesOption.PreserveLines)`: indicates a place for a newline, but doesn't require one.
 Without this, the next line would not indented/aligned if a newline is present.
 Such an optional newline is present after the semi-colon terminating a statement.
 So two statements can remain on the same line, but if they are separated by a newline, then the second statement is indented relative to the containing block.

 - `CreateAdjustNewLinesOperation(1, AdjustNewLinesOption.PreserveLines)`: indicates a place for a newline (minimum of one).
 Such mandatory newline is present after the colon terminating a `case` label.

+- `AddSuppressWrappingIfOnSingleLineOperation`

+Example of typing `if () {}`:

+The rules for breaking lines inside the block of an `if` are conditional, so are suppressed if the two braces are on the same line.

+![image](https://user-images.githubusercontent.com/12466233/45203182-298bc400-b230-11e8-9f53-4818e44f1fcf.png)

+But as soon as the braces are separated onto different lines and you re-format, then the suppression is lifted and more newlines take effect.

+![newline-suppression](https://user-images.githubusercontent.com/12466233/45204277-8dfc5280-b233-11e8-9f1e-f1106013424b.gif)

 ### Indentation
 The simple case is to declare a span to be indented from the containing scope.

 This is done with `AddAlignmentBlockOperationRelativeToFirstTokenOnBaseTokenLine(list, brace)`.

 As described above, you need newlines (ie. known to the formatting engine, not just a newline character in source) for indentation to kick in.

 ### Anchoring